Prospective Marriage Visa Australia (Subclass 300) — 2026 Guide

 -

-You plan to marry in Australia or overseas
+You intend to marry your sponsor in Australia or overseas within the visa period

 -